 In a small market like Australia, over a 2 week period, more than 35,000 people "listened" - making this the country's most successful UN brand campaign to date.
 Due to its overwhelming success next year the UN is going to roll it out globally in all major cities.

 This professional campaign titled 'Voices project' was published in Australia in July, 2008.
 It was created for the brand: United Nations, by ad agency: Saatchi & Saatchi.
 This Ambient medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted about 15 years ago.
+It was submitted over 15 years ago.

 Advertising Agency: SAATCHI & SAATCHI, Sydney, Australia